illsk1lls/ZipRipper/README.md

 **All GPU users:** Ensure you have the latest GPU drivers installed.<br>
 **AMD GPU users:** Radeon support is EXPERIMENTAL - For GPU support you can try the following <a href="https://github.com/ptrumpis/OpenCL-AMD-GPU">OpenCL fix</a> if needed<br>
-**INTEL GPU users:** ARC support is EXPERIMENTAL - You may need to install your drivers with Intel's ICD Loader if they are not automatically present after driver installation. <a href="https://github.com/KhronosGroup/OpenCL-ICD-Loader">https://github.com/KhronosGroup/OpenCL-ICD-Loader</a>
+**INTEL GPU users:** ARC support is EXPERIMENTAL - You may need to install OpenCL.dll with Intel's ICD Loader if they are not automatically present after driver installation. <a href="https://github.com/KhronosGroup/OpenCL-ICD-Loader">https://github.com/KhronosGroup/OpenCL-ICD-Loader</a>

 **ZipRipper is portable, there are two different running modes; Online Mode, and Offline mode...**<br>